For All Beings >

 Biography

-I left my home to train at a Japanese Buddhist monastery when I was 19.
-As a child, I saw people create deep suffering in the world and I felt unable to accept it.
-I wanted to face the problem directly, and upon learning that monasteries are built for that purpose, I immediately began to search.
-After visiting teachers for some time, I found a true Zen Master, Shodo Harada Roshi, with whom I was fortunate to train for four years, and under whom I was ordained.
-I also trained, and served as head monk, at Sariputta Boudh Vihar, an Ambedkar Buddhist monastery in southern India, where I worked for the rights of those born into the lower castes and helped to raise thirty boys with the understanding that we are all inconceivably valuable, regardless of family circumstances.
+As a child, I watched people destroying life on earth and I knew that "I must do something."
+I wanted to face the problem directly, but I did not know how.
+As a teen, I left home to study selfishness and the end of selfishness.
+After visiting teachers for some time, I found a true Zen Master, Shodo Harada Roshi, with whom I was fortunate to train for several years, and under whom I was ordained in 1998 at Sogen Temple in Okayama, Japan.
+I also trained, and served as head monk, at Sariputta Boudh Vihar, an Ambedkar Buddhist monastery in southern India, where I worked for the rights of those born into the lower castes and helped to raise thirty boys with the understanding that we are all inconceivably valuable, regardless of social position.
 I led peaceful protests and organized community efforts to overcome the injustice of the caste system.
-I further trained at Hemis Gompa, a Kagyud Tibetan monastery in the far north of India where I maintained an extremely rigorous meditation practice, and Xue Feng Si, an ancient Ch'an monastery in eastern China.
+I further trained at Hemis Gompa, a Kagyud Tibetan monastery in the far north of India, where I maintained a rigorous meditation practice, and later at Xue Feng Si, an ancient Ch'an monastery in eastern China.
 Since returning to the United States, I have had the honor of participating in several Native American ceremonies, including the Sun Dance and a four-year cycle of Vision Quests.

 job.